SharePoint/sp-dev-docs/docs/spfx/viva/design/designing-card.md

 ## Platforms and modes

 Dashboard cards are supported on iOS, Android, and Web.
-However, note that there are slight differences the styling between different platforms – fonts (Segoe UI for desktop, Roboto for Android, SF Display Pro for iOS), colors, sizes, and spacing is slightly tweaked to better suit the respective platform and make the cards look consistent with the overall experience of that platform.
+However there are slight differences the styling between different platforms – fonts (Segoe UI for desktop, Roboto for Android, SF Display Pro for iOS), colors, sizes, and spacing is slightly tweaked to better suit the respective platform and make the cards look consistent with the overall experience of that platform.

 :::image type="content" source="../../../images/viva-design/img_card_platforms.jpg" alt-text="Card container and elements":::